sebastianreinke/CVCaRe/README.md

     - "CaRe analysis"
 3. A current-difference vs. scan rate plot will be generated, and a linear fit performed.
 If you select "Force fit through origin", the linear fit will have zero offset.
 4. Review and save the calculated capacitance data by clicking "Save Capacitance."
-4. Visualize the CV and analysis results within the GUI.

 ## Dependencies
 Please find the required packages listed in the requirements.txt file.